thehomosapien/AMLBitcoin/roadmap/voting/README.md

 # Voting

-Voting for Ravencoin is a protocol level solution, which allows UTXOs that expire.
+Voting for AmlBitcoin is a protocol level solution, which allows UTXOs that expire.

 The advantage to expiring UTXOs is that they do not need to be held in memory after the expiration because the right to vote has expired, and therefore the expired votes are worthless.